aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.markup/custompart/_index.md

 ---
 title: CustomPart
 second_title: Aspose.Words for C++ API Reference
 description: Represents a custom (arbitrary content) part, that is not defined by the ISO/IEC 29500 standard.
+To learn more, visit the  documentation article.
 type: docs
 weight: 1
 url: /cpp/aspose.words.markup/custompart/